My Favorite Granola

-2. Combine: Whisk maple syrup, vanilla, spices, and salt in large bowl.
+2. Combine: Whisk maple syrup, honey, vanilla, spices, and salt in a large bowl.
 Whisk in oil.
-Combine oats and nuts in another bowl, and then fold into syrup mixture until thoroughly coated.
+Combine oats and nuts in another bowl (NOT the dried fruit – that goes in after baking), and then fold into syrup mixture until thoroughly coated.

 3. Bake: Transfer oat mixture to prepared baking sheet and spread across sheet into thin, even layer.
 Using a large, stiff spatula, compress oat mixture until very compact.
+(This is the key to chunky granola!
+Pressing into a cohesive layer before baking will give you chunks.)
 Bake until lightly browned, 40 to 45 minutes, rotating pan once halfway through baking (do not attempt to stir mixture).
 Remove granola from oven and cool on wire rack to room temperature, about 1 hour.
 Break cooled granola into pieces of desired size.
 Stir in dried fruit.
-You’ll likely need a very large bowl for this step.
+You’ll likely need a very large bowl for this step, or you can shake it up in zipper lock bags.
 Transfer to airtight containers.
-(I like to store mine in mason jars, but zipper lock bags work well too.)
+(I like to store mine in mason jars.)
 Granola can be stored in airtight container for up to 2 weeks.